 What is TB?

-Tuberculosis is a bacterial infection found most often in the lungs, but can spread to other parts of the body.
-Untreated, it can destroy lung tissue and make breathing difficult or impossible.
+Tuberculosis is a bacterial infection which most often in the lungs, but it can appear in or spread to other parts of the body.
+Untreated, TB can destroy lung tissue and make breathing difficult or impossible.
 TB is a particular public health concern because it can spread easily through the air when a person with TB disease speaks, coughs or sneezes.

-A person must be exposed (share air) with someone who has TB disease to become infected.
+A person must be exposed to (share air with) someone who has TB disease to become infected.
 Not everyone that is exposed becomes infected.
 Those that do become infected cannot spread TB to others unless their infection progresses to TB disease.

-TB infection can be treated to help prevent progression to TB disease.
-TB disease usually occurs when the immune system of the infected person weakens, either through illness, age, medication or other causes.
+TB infection can be treated to reduce the chance that the infection will progress to TB disease.
+TB Infection usually progresses to disease when the immune system of the infected person weakens, as a result of illness, age, medication or other causes.
 While TB infection is not contagious, it is very important to identify and treat infection before it can advance to TB disease.
-A person with TB infection has no signs or symptoms and does not feel sick.
-The only way to know whether you are infected is to have a TB test.
+Since a person with TB infection has no signs or symptoms and does not feel sick, the only way to know whether you are infected is to have a TB test.

-A person with TB disease typically is sick or has symptoms.
-Common symptoms include weight loss, loss of appetite, night sweats, weakness and fatigue.
-TB disease can be spread to others.
-If not treated correctly, TB disease can cause death.
+A person with TB disease typically is sick or has symptoms unless diagnosed early.
+Common symptoms include weight loss, loss of appetite, night sweats, cough, weakness and fatigue.
+TB disease can be spread to others by extended contact (sharing air with the person who has TB).
+If not treated correctly, TB disease can cause serious illness and death.

 For a person to become infected a fairly long or repeated exposure is often required.
-The people most likely to become infected are contacts of TB disease cases and persons living in or traveling to countries where TB is prevalent.
+The people most likely to become infected are contacts to (people who share air with) a person who has TB disease and persons living in or traveling to countries where TB is prevalent.

 An estimated 10-15 million U. S. residents and one-third of the world’s population are currently infected with TB.
 A blood test called an Interferon Gamma Release Assay (IGRA) is the preferred test to identify TB infection.